Fossj117/fossj117.github.io/_posts/2026-03-11-laundry-room-polis.md

 <center>***</center>

 If you have lived in an apartment building with a shared laundry room, you may have experienced something like the situation described above.
-The shared apartment laundry room is an odd, quasi-public space, often governed by a nebulous mix of unspoken norms and perhaps rarely-enforced "rules".
+The shared apartment laundry room is an odd, quasi-public space, often governed by a nebulous mix of mostly-unspoken norms and perhaps rarely-enforced "rules".

-Some laundry room norms are obvious, mostly agreed to and observed by all.
+Some laundry room norms are obvious, mostly agreed to by all.
 For example, we'd probably all agree that you should clean out the lint trap after using the dryer, or that you should clean up after yourself if you spill detergent.
-But other norms are more uncertain, and might reasonably admit varied perspectives.
+But other norms are more uncertain, and might reasonably admit differing perspectives.
 For example, people might feel differently about others touching their laundry, or whether it's okay to claim "next" on a machine.
 Some other questions might include:

 * Is it acceptable to use bleach or fabric softener in a shared machine?
 If so, what are your obligations for cleaning the machine afterwards?
 * Is it okay to use more than one machine at a time, or should you leave space for others?